tud-amr/fabrics/README.md

 There is also a python package to be used to develop custom leaves.
 Install the package through pip, using
-'cd fabrics_package'
+'''bash
+cd fabrics_package
-'pip3 install -e .'
+pip3 install -e .
+'''